-One of the challenges faced by data centers as they look to create more scalable, predictable revenue growth, is product/market fit.
+One of the challenges data centers face as they look to create more scalable, predictable revenue growth is product/market fit.

 Defined by Wikipedia as the degree to which a product (or service) satisfies strong market demand, product/market fit is something product managers wrestle with at both midsize and large data centers.

 Who are the ideal clients that your company can most profitably serve?
-Moreover, what services should you sell to them and at what price points?
-However, since CEOs and sales directors at smaller data centers often have client-envy – or ‘the grass must be greener on the other side of the fence’ syndrome – we get this question a lot about closing deals with bigger clients.
+Moreover, what services should you sell to them, and at what price points?
+However, since CEOs and sales directors at smaller data centers often have client-envy – or ‘the grass must be greener on the other side of the fence’ syndrome – we often get this question about closing deals with bigger clients.

 How Can You Land Bigger Data Center Deals in Top Markets?

-To get the bigger data center deals in top markets, first, define what those top markets are.
-They are going to vary depending on whether your data center company is local, regional, or national.
+To get bigger data center deals in top markets, define those top markets first.
+They will vary depending on whether your data center company is local, regional, or national.

-What you consider the “top market” is going to vary depending on your company location.
+What you consider the “top market” depends on your company's location.

 Nail Your Buyer Personas

-However, when you are doing your buyer persona research, there are going to be things that come up that are geo-specific.
+However, when you are doing your buyer persona research, there are going to be geo-specific things that come up.
 For example:

 - There are going to be certain conferences that your ideal clients attend.